 Paul’s Request for Prayer

 1 Finally, brothers, pray for us, that the word of the Lord may spread rapidly and be glorified, as also with you, 2 and that we may be delivered from unreasonable and evil men, for not all have faith.
 3 But the Lord is faithful, who will establish you and guard you from the evil one.
 4 We have confidence in the Lord concerning you, that you both do and will continue doing the things we command.
 5 May the Lord direct your hearts into God’s love, and into the perseverance of Christ.

 Warning Against Idleness

 6 Now we command you, brothers, in the name of our Lord Jesus Christ, that you withdraw yourselves from every brother who walks in rebellion, and not after the tradition which they received from us.
 7 For you know how you ought to imitate us.
 For we did not behave ourselves rebelliously among you, 8 neither did we eat bread from anyone’s hand without paying for it, but in labor and toil worked night and day, that we might not burden any of you, 9 not because we do not have the right, but to make ourselves an example to you, that you should imitate us.

 13 But you, brothers, do not be weary in doing what is right.
 14 If any man does not obey our word in this letter, take note of that man, that you have no company with him, to the end that he may be ashamed.
 15 Do not count him as an enemy, but admonish him as a brother.

 Paul’s Final Greeting

 16 Now may the Lord of peace himself give you peace at all times in all ways.
-The Lord be with you all.
+The Lord be with all of you.

 17 The greeting of me, Paul, with my own hand, which is the sign in every letter: this is how I write.